 - Java requirement

-El Capitan and current versions of Adobe software
+El Capitan and Adobe software

 Adobe compatibility FAQs: When a new major version of OS X comes out, Adobe usually publishes a general statement on Creative Cloud compatibility.
 It took a while for that to appear, but that official Adobe article is here (Mac OS X El Capitan (10.11) compatibility FAQs).
 While I was waiting for that general statement to come out, I watched for announcements by individual product teams which are mentioned below.